 - Due to the university's central location, its proximity to shops, restaurants and other amenities and a large student population in Norwich, there are ample and diverse part-time job opportunities available.

-- These include opportunities to work at external events such as the Norfolk and Norwich Festival, an annual cultural event, and as part of the British Art Show 8 during their 2016 tour.
+- These include opportunities to work at external events such as the Norfolk and Norwich Festival, a well known annual event celebrating the Arts.

-- Events are regularly advertised on NUA's intranet and supported by the Careers Service.
+- Events are regularly advertised on NUA's intranet and are supported by the Careers Service.

-- The Careers Centre workshops and in-course training cover a range of careers related issues, including presentations from practitioners from across the field of the creative industries, job finding, creative CVs, interview skills and organising work experience.
+- The university aims to support students to move into work or further study.
+The Careers Centre provides personal 1-to-1 advice sessions, along in-course training on a range of careers related issues: from presentations by practitioners in all fields of the creative industries, to workshops on job finding, creative CVs, interview skills and organising work experience.

-- The Careers Centre can help you decide on a particular career, prepare you for the transition to the working environment and can advise you on the relevant skills and knowledge required to work in a commercial environment.
+- The Careers Centre can help students decide on a particular career, including preparing for the transition to the working environment, advice on relevant skills and the knowledge required to work in a commercial environment.

 - Adam Adler – cartoonist/illustrator, The Times.

 - Akin Akinsiku – former Head of Graphics, Nickelodeon Children’s BAFTA winner 2007.

 - Gordon Beckett – design editor and visiting NUA Professor, The Sunday Times.